Scale Architecture Complete Major Scale System

 The final pattern in the major scale cycle, positioned at the octave point where the entire system prepares to repeat.
 Shape 5 completes the five-shape sequence and demonstrates how the major scale system creates a continuous loop across the fretboard, with the next iteration beginning again at Shape 1 (15th fret).

-G Major (Ascending / 3NPS)
+G (Ascending / 3NPS)

 G Major